bebop-001/LuceneInActionKotlin/README.md

 <a href="https://www.manning.com/books/lucene-in-action-second-edition">
 Lucene In Action</a> by
 Michael McCandless, Erik Hatcher, and Otis Gospodnetićthe book.
+I bought the book several years ago and don't learning Lucene without it would have been really difficult.

-I need to implement search of English for an Android project I'm working on and from what I've read, full text in Lucene is more effective than in SQL, so I am looking at implementing that part of the project in Lucene.
+I need to implement search of English for an Android project I'm working on.
+From what I've read, full text search in Lucene is more effective than in SQL, so I am looking at implementing that part of the project using Lucene.

 This is an Android
 project though so I need to be careful about memory and I